 Cell signaling is a part of a complex communication system that regulates cell activity and coordinates cell actions.
 How cells respond to the microenvironment is the basis for its development, for tissue repair, and for immune response.
 Two of the primary functions of proteins in communication and signaling are as membrane receptors and as peptide hormones.

 Membrane proteins are proteins that interact with, or are part of, the biological membranes.
 They may be permanently anchored on it or only temporary attached to the lipid bilayers.
 Membrane proteins may serve a variety of functions.
 In terms of communication and signaling, proteins can serve as membrane receptors which can relay signals between the cell’s internal and external environments.
-They may serve as transporters, channels, linkers, and as receptors.
-As receptors, proteins enable binding of specific ligands.
-Cell-surface receptors are divided into three general categories: ion channel-linked receptor; G-protein-linked receptor; and Enzyme-linked receptor.
-Ion-channel linked receptor bind a ligand enabling conformational changes that opens the channel to allow specific ions to pass through.
-G-protein-linked receptors bind a ligand and activate a membrane proteins called a G-protein.
+They may serve as transporters, channels, linkers and as receptors.
+As receptors, proteins enable the binding of specific ligands.
+Cell-surface receptors are divided into three general categories: ion channel-linked receptor; G-protein-linked receptor and enzyme-linked receptor.
+Ion-channel linked receptor bind a ligand enabling conformational changes that open the channel to allow specific ions to pass through.
+G-protein-linked receptors bind a ligand and activate a membrane protein called a G-protein.
 This then interacts with either an ion channel or an enzyme in the membrane.
 Enzyme-linked receptors are receptors associated with an enzyme.

 Proteins involved in Movement

 Another important function of proteins is its involvement in cell movements.
 Microtubules are part of the mechanism for cell movement.
 Movement along the microtubule length is dependent on the action of motor proteins in it.
 These proteins utilize energy from ATP hydrolysis to produce movement.
 Two families of motor proteins are responsible for the cellular movements brought about by microtubules.
 These are kinesins and dyneins.